H2CO3/Sparkling/doc/semantics.md

 or binary data.
 They also have a size, which is an integer number, the number of bytes in the string.

 §1.4.6.
 The array type is a compound and mutable type.
+An array is an ordered, indexed collection of values.
+Indices are integral number in the range `[0, array.length)`, where `array.length` is the number of values in the array.
+The elements of an array can contain any value whatsoever, even values of different types within the same array.

+§1.4.7.
+The hashmap type is a compound and mutable type.
 It is an unordered collection of key-value pairs.
-Keys (indices) and values can be of any type except `nil`.
-Keys and values can be set and retrieved at any time.
-Arrays have a size, which is the number of key-value pairs in the collection.
+Keys (indices) can be any value except `nil` and `NaN`.
+Values can be of any type, even different types within the same hashmap.
+Hashmaps have a size, which is the number of key-value pairs in the collection.

-§1.4.7.
+This size can be retrieved using the `length` property.

+§1.4.8.
 The user info type represents a custom value.
 User info values are to be accessed and manipulated using dedicated functions only.
 They are used typically in conjunction with the native C extension API.